Khatu Shyam Temple: History

-According to tradition, Lord Krishna blessed Barbarika with the boon that he would be worshipped in this age under the name Shyam.
+According to tradition, Lord Krishna blessed Barbareek with the boon that he would be worshipped in this age under the name Shyam.
 A 17th century poem containing 25 couplets known as Shyam Pacchisi composed by Durga Das Mathur in Braj Bhasha during 1675.
-But in this poem Shyam isn't referred to and identified with Barbarika but instead he's identified with Krishna and Khatu is referred to as his capital.
 The temple’s historical significance was further cemented during the medieval period, including events like the Battle of Khatu Shyamji in 1779, where local chiefs defended the region against Mughal forces.